dspace-group/dsV2Gshark/README.md

 ### Wireshark I/O Graph
 This optional feature updates the Wireshark I/O Graph preferences to display a V2G session.
 The graph can be accessed via 'Statistics' -> 'I/O Graphs' (shortcut: Alt + S + I).
 The graph displays the data in 1 second intervals.
 This can be changed using the drop down menu at the bottom.
 To simplify the visualisation, some V2G related signals (e.g., MaxVoltage) are disabled by default.
 They can be enabled using the check boxes in the selection view.
+Click on a packet in the graph to inspect it in the Wireshark main window.
+Press the SPACE key to activate a helper line on the graph if you need more precision.

 ## Requirements
 - Wireshark (64 bit) 3.5.0 or higher